bioinformaticsdotca/BiCG_2018/module10/lab.md

 ### Mac/Linux Instructions

-You will need to change the file permissions for your private SSH key.
+On Mac or Linux, before you can use a private SSH key you will need to change the file permissions to remove access for all user accounts:

 ```bash
  chmod 400 path_to_private_key